 Divine Mercy University (University) is a Catholic institution formed to train leaders in the field of psychology and counseling.
-According to its mission statement, "the University is dedicated to the renewal of the Catholic Christian intellectual tradition and the integration of the theoretical and empirical bases of psychology and a Catholic view of the human person."
+According to its mission statement, "the University is dedicated to the renewal of the Catholic-Christian intellectual tradition and the integration of the theoretical and empirical bases of psychology, professional counseling and related fields, with a Catholic-Christian view of the human person through teaching and learning both knowledge and critical skills."